How Much Can A Therapist Cost On Average?

 If you are a veteran or a survivor of domestic violence, look into your local veterans’ relief groups and victim services (usually part of the public health department).
 Often, their on-staff therapists offer individual counseling as well as group therapy.
 And online therapy is generally a more affordable therapy option.
 You may even qualify for financial assistance if you’re concerned about the therapy cost.

 If you can afford the initial few sessions but struggle to continue, work with your therapist to obtain the right tools to self-direct your therapy.
 This may be more effective using CBT and other therapies where you have a lot of homework.
 Following through will be crucial to your success (and often, more affordable).
-And of course, be sure to take care of yourself — exercise, hobbies, and healthy eating may not be cures for mental illness, but they can provide relief and keep the worst symptoms at bay.
+Of course, be sure to take care of yourself — exercise, hobbies, and healthy eating may not be cures for mental illness, but they can provide relief and keep the worst symptoms at bay.